- This event has passed.

 Where can I stay overnight?

 You can bring your own tent and stay overnight on the Learning Centre property, or book your own accommodations at one of Galiano Island’s overnight commercial lodgings.
+Or, you can take advantage of our camping gear combo.

 How do I get there?